botandrose/test_wed/README.md

 ##Budget App

+###MVP
+The absolute most basic thing this Budget Planning App should be able to do is to answer the question: "What is my budget?"
+*As a user, I should be able to speculate how much I would like to spend on my wedding.
+*As a user, I should be able to specify how much I already saved toward my wedding budget.
+*As a user, I should be able to specify how many months remain until my wedding.
+*As a user, I should be able to specify how much money I can reasonably set aside each month until the wedding.
+*As a user, I should be able to see what my actual Total Wedding Budget should be.
+*As a user, this wedding budget calculator assumes me and my fiance are paying for the wedding ourselves.
+I should have an option to add more than one contributor, such as our parents.

 ###Planning a budget is time-consuming and complicated.
 This application seeks to make the process a little less frustrating by enabling users to collaborate, better prioritize their needs and allocate funds wisely.

 ##Epic #1 - User Profiles